SACHSTech/careers-in-computer-science-BrianLi-23/README.md

 > There is an exciting opportunity as full-time software engineer with the desire, commitment and work ethic to develop and maintain our web-based applications.
 You'll play a key role in building and shaping our platform on both front-end and back-end for varieties of features to ensure the quality and time to market for each release.
 If you are energetic, goal-oriented, creative, and experienced in software development, you may be eligible to become a member of our team.

 Additional Skills or experience:
-* Minimum 2-year working experience in Angular 7+, able to design and implement modules and components
+* Minimum 2-year working experience in Angular 7+, able to design and implement modules and components.
 * Deep understanding of thread, blocking/non-blocking, memory, and TCP sockets.
 * Minimum 3-year experience with Spring Boot, solid knowledge of Spring Framework and its modules such as CDI, Config, Logging, JPA, MQ, Security etc.
 * Good knowledge of HTTP Protocol, SSL, Web Socket.
 GRPC is a nice asset.
-* Being able to work in Linux/Unix/Windows Environment with docker, familiar with IntelliJ or Eclipse
+* Being able to work in Linux/Unix/Windows Environment with docker, familiar with IntelliJ or Eclipse.
 * Working experience with Kotlin and/or Golang is a big asset.

 ## _Education_